single-spa/import-map-overrides/README.md

 <script src="https://cdn.jsdelivr.net/npm/import-map-overrides/dist/import-map-overrides.js"></script>
 ```

 The `overridable-importmap` will be ignored by the browser, but import-map-overrides will insert an import map with the correct script `type` attribute and overrides applied, which will be used by the browser.
+Note that single import map cannot be used with external import maps (those with a `src` attribute instead of inlined content).

 ## Javascript API